blake-wilson/chriswellswood.github.io/src/content/drafts/code/elm/2017_01_15_counters_reusable_view.md

   | RemoveCounter CounterID
 ```

 We handle 3 messages, 2 of which, `ModifyCounter` and `RemoveCounter` are required by the `ReusableCounter` module.
 Remember the `Config` above expected messages that had those type annotations?
-The update function is as follows:

 ```Elm
 update : Msg -> Model -> ( Model, Cmd Msg )